shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Leveling Up

 At level 7, your Conjured Creatures can level up.
 After killing an enemy or after a battle, at your DM’s discretion, one or more of your Conjured Creatures can level up.
-When they do, give it a Bending Trick upgrade.
+When they do, apply an additional Bond Affinity option to the Conjured Creature.
+You may apply one it already has.

 ### Mount

 At level 11, some of your Conjured Creatures may be big enough to ride.
-To be ridable, a Conjured Creature must also be a Bending Trick.
-It must also resemble a species that is big enough to ride, such as a horse or whale.
+To be ridable, a Conjured Creature must resemble a species that is big enough to ride, such as a horse or whale.
 If it is not, you may spend 10 additional Spell Points to increase its size.
 It then counts as a mount for you.

 You can mount and/or dismount your mount as an action.